praveenv2807/deptverse/README.md

-this is a computer science department website specialzied for connection between faculty and students
+this is a computer science department website specialzied for connection between faculty and students, added E-learning platform for the connection between student and faculty